frnmst/the-flux-of-thought/README.md

     <your_gmail_email>+2017-02-11-another-post@gmail.com

-You may notice the substring `2017-02-11-another-post` after the gmail's email.
+You may notice the substring `2017-02-11-another-post` after the gmail's email (but it works for any mailer system supporting these kind of mail aliases).
 This string is part of the file name corresponding to the post which is:

     ./_posts/2017-02-11-another-post.md

-Let's ingnore the `./_posts/` substring for a moment and save `2017-02-11-another-post.md` somewhere.
+Let's ingnore the `./_posts/` and `.md` substrings for a moment and save `2017-02-11-another-post` somewhere.
 Since a post may have more than a comment, we must distinguish between one and another.
-To do this we identify each comment by adding a new substring to the comment path, for example:
+To do this we create a new directory using the comment path, like the following:

-    2017-02-11-another-post_0.md

-The separator between the id `0` and the rest of the path must always be `_`.
-If you receive another comment you can use `1`, and so on.
-Using numbers is just a convention, you may use any string in this case.
+    $ mkdir _/comments/2017-02-11-another-post

+and we will save the comment files inside to keep things tidy.

+We then create a new markdown file corresponding to the comment, and its file name will be used as an id, for example:

+    0.md

+You can use any non spaced string, and avoid using `.md` except at the end of this file name.

-Out final comment file name is:
+Out final comment path is:

-    ./comments/2017-02-11-another-post_0.md
+    ./comments/2017-02-11-another-post/0.md

-As a final remark you may have noticed that each comment is referenced as a paragraph and that markdown is enabled by default.
+As a final remark you may have noticed that each comment is referenced as a paragraph (using the id) and that markdown is enabled by default.

 ### Comment attributes.